New Project: Enhancing unarmed civilian protection amongst Palestinian communities in the South Hebron Hills

 Safety and dignity: Enhancing unarmed civilian protection amongst Palestinian communities in the South Hebron Hills (Masafer Yatta)

-In the South Hebron Hills (Masafer Yatta) of the Occupied Palestinian Territories (OPT) there are a 32 small Palestinian farmer and Bedouin communities living and working on land from which the Israeli state and settlers seek to expel them.
-To support the local resistance numerous actors (Palestinian, Israeli and international) have sought to protect the civilian population from the escalating acts of violence by settlers in which their crops, livestock, dwellings and lives have been targeted.
-B’Tselem, the Israeli human rights organisation concluded that the Israeli state has been using settler violence to cleanse the area of Palestinians.
+In the South Hebron Hills of the Occupied Palestinian Territories, an area known as Masafer Yatta, there are 32 small Palestinian villages, farmer and Bedouin communities living on agriculture and herding.
+The Israeli state and settlers seek to expel them from this land.
+To support the local communities to stay on their land, a number of actors (Palestinian, Israeli and international) have sought to protect the civilian population from the escalating acts of violence by the state and settlers in which their lives, homes, crops and livestock have been targeted.

 Dr Marwan Darweish is the principal investigator (PI) of the project, with overall responsibility for the management, planning and delivery of the project.